ava-labs/hypersdk/README.md

 ```

 The `ActionRegistry` and `AuthRegistry` inform the `hypersdk` how to
 marshal/unmarshal bytes on-the-wire.
-If the `Controller` did not provide these,
+If the `Interface` did not provide these,
 the `hypersdk` would not know how to extract anything from the bytes it was
 provided by the Avalanche Consensus Engine.